 Warriors Make Something (Weird) Out of Nothing

-The addition of D-Lo shouldn’t negatively impact the value of revered vets Steph Curry and Draymond Green.
+The addition of Russell shouldn’t negatively impact the value of revered vets Steph Curry and Draymond Green.
 In fact, the departure of Durant could prove to affect their fantasy stocks in the opposite manner.
 Both could see a bump in Usage and, in turn, fantasy value.

 When Green isn’t playing Center in some sort of lesser, Durant-and-Iggy-less Death Lineup, it’ll likely be Kevon Looney and Willie Cauley-Stein splitting minutes in the paint.
 While it’s difficult to currently get a grasp on who the better fantasy value would be between those two, neither will be the greatest option in shallower formats.
 If I had to take one, it would probably be Looney as he has the experience with this team already and some of the important advanced analytics like him a little more.